ShawnGabriel/shawngabriel.github.io/_portfolio/portfolio-1.md

 <div style="text-align: justify;">
 So when started out, we tried to generate the results using the author's model.
 We thought we succeeded at first (more on this later), so, we then attempted to make our own model.
 The repository has <strong>4 files</strong> in order to build a desired model, as shown below:
 </div>
-- **c0.py** contains all of the distinctive parameters for the model itself, ranging from the number of recurrent layers to the number of epochs.
+- <strong>c0.py</strong> contains all of the distinctive parameters for the model itself, ranging from the number of recurrent layers to the number of epochs.
-- **c1args.py** is where we preprocess the training data, both the ultrasound scans and the corresponding meshes.
+- <strong>c1args.py</strong> is where we preprocess the training data, both the ultrasound scans and the corresponding meshes.
-- **c2load.py** is the core of the model.
+- <strong>c2load.py</strong> is the core of the model.
 It requires all preceding files to be fully runnable in order to be executed.
-- **test.py** is where the model is fed with the testing data and aims to reconstruct a surface mesh from given 3D volumetric data.
+- <strong>test.py</strong> is where the model is fed with the testing data and aims to reconstruct a surface mesh from given 3D volumetric data.

 Model Architecture
 ------
 <div style="text-align: justify;">
-**Why did we choose the R2 U-Net model?**
+<strong>Why did we choose the R2 U-Net model?</strong>
 <br/>
 In all honesty, the R2 U-Net was one of the best performing models according to the paper, hence our decision.
 Additionally, this architecture was one of the three architectures that had most of the parameters defined from the authors comments within each separate file.
 Now let's get technical.
 As we know, residual layers allows us leverage skip connections, giving we have a deep layer; we wouldn't want the model to be unable to learn, countering the vanishing gradient problem.
-Other than that, recurrent layers are used so each convolution block would be able to learn from their past mistakes, feeding into the same convolution block for **n amount of times**.
+Other than that, recurrent layers are used so each convolution block would be able to learn from their past mistakes, feeding into the same convolution block for <strong>n amount of times</strong>.
 </div>
 <br/>